MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

 Dynamics 365 for Field Service integration (included in version 104.1907.XXXX) enables Field Service customers to attach guides to field service tasks in Dynamics 365.
-When work orders are assigned to technicians, the technicians can use a dedicated tab in the Guides HoloLens app to retrieve and launch the assigned guide and do their work.
+When work orders are assigned to technicians, the technicians can use a dedicated tab in the Guides HoloLens app to launch the assigned guide and do their work.

 ![Select guide](media/select-guide.PNG "Select guide")